It’s hard to find anyone who would say that they love meetings. In fact, most people would probably say the opposite.

 All meetings need to start on time.
 Even if not every attendee has arrived or called-in and even if the person who has not arrived or called-in is the boss.
-This will be a shock for people at first but the’ll quickly learn to be on time when you’re holding a meeting.
+This will be a shock for people at first but they’ll quickly learn to be on time when you’re holding a meeting.
 Starting on time means you’re more likely to get through all the items on your agenda and finish on time.

-5. Every meeting needs a chair
+5. Every meeting needs a chair person